MicrosoftDocs/bot-docs/articles/v4sdk/abs-quickstart.md

 ---
 title: Create an Azure Bot resource in the Azure portal
-description: Learn how to use the Azure portal to create a bot resource for the Azure Bot Service, an integrated, dedicated bot development environment.
+description: Learn how to use the Azure portal to create a bot resource for the Azure AI Bot Service, an integrated, dedicated bot development environment.
 keywords: Quickstart, create bot resource, bot service, Azure Bot
 author: JonathanFingold
 ms.author: iawilt